LOCAL AUSTRALIAN GETAWAYS: HOW TO EXPLORE YOUR OWN BACKYARD

 There’s hiking and then there’s the Three Capes Track.
 When the trail opened in late 2015 it set the benchmark for bush walks, not only for Australia but also the world.

-The 46 kilometre, four-day trail gives ramblers unique access to Tasmania’s pristine environment as well as some of the planet’s most amazing vistas.
+The 46km, four-day trail gives ramblers unique access to Tasmania’s pristine environment as well as some of the planet’s most amazing vistas.
 The walk also offers hikers a sense of private enjoyment, as no more than 48 people can start it on any given day.

 The easy-to-moderate trail begins with a boat journey from the World Heritage-listed Port Arthur Historic Site and proceeds along well-maintained paths through woodland, rainforest and Australia’s tallest sea cliffs.
 The expedition reaches its literal high point with views of The Blade, a narrow dolerite rock that juts out from the water at Cape Pillar, popularly dubbed the jewel of the Tasman Peninsula.

-Core stability and balance are the upsides of horse riding, and you’ll enhance both during the seven-day Bush and Beach Horse Riding Tour, hosted by Australian triple Olympian Alex Watson and his wife Rebecca.
+Core stability and balance are the upsides of horse riding, and you’ll enhance both during a beach-side ride on the white sands of Rainbow Beach in Queensland’s Gympie area of the Sunshine Coast.

 If you want to go camping without having to get your hands dirty, one business that delivers this option well is NSW’s Paperbark Camp, a family-run operation at the forefront of ecotourism in Australia.